Separius/awesome-sentence-embedding/README.md

 ## Contextualized Word Embeddings

-* Note: all the unofficial models can load the pretrained models
+* Note: all the unofficial models can load the official pretrained models

 |paper|code|pretrained models|
 |---|---|---|